Oliver Valentine: Career

 Believing himself to be in an "impossible dilemma", Anderson said that Oliver was trying to make good on what he had done by repeating his F2 exams.
 "By exposing the lie he'll end his career, Oliver can't understand why Penny won't stand by him."
 He added that since Oliver made a serious surgical error, his colleagues had lost trust in his medical capability.
 When a train crash occurred, he was forced to take control of AAU.
 Anderson explained: "He's not fully qualified and that's all he can think about.
 He's struggling."
-When he saved a patients life, Oliver thought he should keep his job.
+When he saved a patient's life, Oliver thought he should keep his job.
 However, he was then told that Penny had died, news that would "change Oliver's life forever."
 Following Penny's death, Craig-Brown stated that "whether he's good enough to stay in medicine will be [Oliver's] big storyline."
 The series explored how Oliver coped with her death through a flashback episode.
 Henry, who plays Hanssen, observed that Oliver's return to work saw him make multiple mistakes and "hit rock bottom".
 Oliver tried to resign from Holby, though before he left he responded to a dangerous RTA call and saved a patient's life.
 When he was summoned by Hanssen about his resignation, he was given "fatherly advice", and the senior doctor "turned a blind eye" to Oliver's confession.
-Henry explained that Hanssen "doesn’t think a good doctor should lose his chance at a career in medicine", after learning Oliver risked his own life on the job.
+Henry explained that Hanssen "doesn't think a good doctor should lose his chance at a career in medicine", after learning Oliver risked his own life on the job.